Nomes77/AdBlockFilters/CONTRIBUTING.md

 ##### Commit message

 Keep it simple, use `A:` for adding a site, `C:` for changing and `R:` for removing.
 Put here after the site url `spele.nl` (no `https://www.`) Put after this the issue number.
-Example: `A: spele.nl #3` or `C: nu.nl`.
+Example: `A: spele.nl fix #3` or `C: nu.nl`.
 The issue itself will contains all the details.